tygentai/tygent-py/README.md

 The `vscode-extension` folder provides a simple Visual Studio Code extension.
 Use the **Tygent: Enable Agent** command to insert `tygent.install()` into the active Python file, converting existing agent implementations to use Tygent automatically.

+## Cursor Extension

+The `cursor-extension` folder ships a Cursor editor extension with the **Tygent: Enable Agent (Cursor)** command.
+It adds `tygent.install()` (and the import if missing) to the current Python file while respecting shebang headers, giving Cursor users the same one-click conversion workflow.

 ## License

 Creative Commons Attribution-NonCommercial 4.0 International License.